 - Bake the pie for 40-50 minutes, or until the top is lightly browned.
 After the first 20 minutes of bake time, I place a pie crust shield on top of the pie to prevent the edges from browning too quickly.
 You can also tent a piece of aluminum foil over the whole pie if the top is browning too quickly.
 Remove finished pie from the oven and place on a wire rack to cool completely.
 The pie filling will set as it cools.

-- Slice and serve pie warm or at room temperature.
+- Sprinkle with sea salt (if using), then slice and serve pie.
 Top with whipped cream and chocolate shavings, if desired.
 Cover and store leftover pie at room temperature for 1-2 days or in the refrigerator for 4-5 days.

 - Make Ahead & Freezing Instructions: Pecan pie is a wonderful dessert to make ahead of time.
 You can get started by combining all the filling ingredients (except the pecans and chocolate chips) one day ahead of time.
 Keep it covered tightly in the refrigerator until ready to assemble the pie.
 You can also make the pie dough 1-5 days in advance since it needs to chill.
 If you want to bake the pie 1 full day in advance, bake it as directed, allow it to completely cool, then cover tightly and keep at room temperature until ready to serve the next day.
 Baked pie freezes well for up to 3 months.
 Thaw overnight in the refrigerator and allow to come to room temperature before serving.

 - Special Tools (affiliate links): Dark Chocolate Chips, Glass Scalloped Pie Dish, Rolling Pin, Glass Mixing Bowls, Pastry Blender, and Pie Crust Baking Shield

 - Extra Pie Dough: You can freeze the 2nd pie dough for up to 3 months.
 Thaw overnight in the refrigerator before using.